everypinio/hardpy/docs/examples/stand_cloud.md

 ### how to start

 1. Get your own **StandCloud** service address by contacting **info@everypin.io**, e.g. `demo.standcloud.localhost`.
-2. Launch `hardpy init stand_cloud --sc-address demo.standcloud.localhost --sc-connection-only`.
+2. Launch `hardpy init stand_cloud --sc-address demo.standcloud.localhost --sc-connection-only --sc-autosync`.
 3. Launch [CouchDB instance](../documentation/database.md#couchdb-instance).
 4. Modify the files described below.
 5. You can remove `connection_only = true` if you don't want to check the **StandCloud** connection before each **HardPy** start.
+6. If you don't want autosynchronisation with the **StandCloud**, you can remove `autosync = true`.
-6. Login in the **StandCloud**:
+7. Login in the **StandCloud**:

     ```bash
     hardpy sc-login demo.standcloud.localhost